9 Boundaries You Should Have In Your Friendships, According To Experts

 Instead, Place advises that you keep your personal identity and well-being separate, in order to maintain your own emotional needs.
 “Remember, help yourself with your oxygen mask before helping someone else with theirs,” she says.

 7. How You Affect Each Other's Lives

 If you think about your friends right now, you can probably differentiate the ones who truly enhance your life from the ones who do not.
 “Friends are people you can rely on to support you, cheer for you, and call you out on your stuff in a loving way,” Miller says.
-“Friends who compete with you, pick fights, play middle-/high school-style ‘mean girl’ games, continuously create storms (then cry about the rain), often lack the ability to have healthy friendships.”
+“Friends who compete with you, pick fights, and play middle-/high school-style ‘mean girl’ games continuously create storms (then cry about the rain) and often lack the ability to have healthy friendships.”

 8. How You Support Them